gabrrodr/SyncFolders/README.md

             -close source and replica file
     fopen (logFile) in append mode close source directory and log file
-Output must have the logFile operations*/
+Output must have the logFile operations
 ## Features

 - Recursive synchronization of directories and subdirectories.